Best Dual Motor eBikes in Canada (2026): 12 AWD Picks, 36–93 kg, $1,999–$5,599

 What We’d Tell Our Own Family

 We are two brothers who built this company.
-One of us spent seven years in hospitals — acute care, rehab, public health — watching what happens when people buy equipment they cannot control.
+One of us spent years in Canadian healthcare before this — watching what happens when people buy equipment they cannot control.
 That experience shapes how we recommend eBikes: honestly, with the limitations first, because a disappointed buyer is worse than a lost sale.

 If someone in our family said “I need a dual motor eBike for Canadian winter,” here is what we would do: